caballeroac/azure_wrf/README.md

 ```

 For this purpose we are going to compile WRF for real cases.
 Compilation should take about 10 minutes.
 The ongoing compilation can be checked.
+Edit line 477 and increase 20 to 80 for faster complilation
 ```
 $ ./compile em_real >& compile.log &
 $ tail -f compile.log